 If you say so.
 But some of us aren’t cap fans — we’re just baseball fans, and the only logo we want on the cap is the team logo.

 If you don’t like the logo on the cap, don’t buy the cap.

 Actually, I’ve never bought MLB caps.
 It’s not my thing.
 But I still have to see the annoying maker’s mark on the caps that the players wear, so I support the fans who are removing the logos from their caps.

 It seems wrong to deface a nice cap by removing the logo.

 Some of us think the logo is the thing that’s defacing the nice cap.

 I live in Buffalo, and New Era is an important part of our community and economy.
 They employ a lot of people here.

 As I already said, I have nothing against New Era per se.
-I’m not trying to drive them out of business or anything like that.
+I’m not trying to drive them out of business.
 I’m just opposed to this particular form of advertising that they’re engaging in.
 (Also: Maybe they’d employ even more people in Buffalo if they didn’t make so many of their caps overseas.
 Just sayin’.)

 I’m fine with the logo being there.
 In fact, I prefer it.

 That’s great!
 You’re certainly entitled to your opinion.
 But some of us feel differently, and we’re going to continue to express our point of view.
 Thanks.